Cloud-Outdated/cloud-outdated/README.md

 ```

 to configure API Gateway to honor the domain name specified.
 Changes can take up to 40 minutes to get applied.

+### CockroachDB

+CockroachDB database needs to be created manually since there is no terraform provider for it.

+- go to [cockroachlabs.cloud](https://cockroachlabs.cloud/clusters) and create a cluster for the environment
+- get connection info and store it to SSM